dojot/dojot/connector/mqtt/vernemq/k2v-bridge/README.md

 ## **SDK Consumer**

-These parameters are passed directly to the SDK producer.
+These parameters are passed directly to the SDK consumer.
 Check the [official repository](https://github.com/dojot/dojot-microservice-sdk-js) for more info on the values.